tianzhi0549/FCOS/README.md

 - **Totally anchor-free:**  FCOS completely avoids the complicated computation related to anchor boxes and all hyper-parameters of anchor boxes.
 - **Memory-efficient:** FCOS uses 2x less training memory footprint than its anchor-based counterpart RetinaNet.
 - **Better performance:** The very simple detector achieves better performance (37.1 vs. 36.8) than Faster R-CNN.
-- **Faster training and inference:** With the same hardwares, FCOS also requires less training hours (6.5h vs. 8.8h) and faster inference speed (71ms vs. 126 ms per im) than Faster R-CNN.
+- **Faster training:** With the same hardwares, FCOS also requires less training hours (6.5h vs. 8.8h) than Faster R-CNN.
 - **State-of-the-art performance:** Without bells and whistles, FCOS achieves state-of-the-art performances.
 It achieves **41.5%** (ResNet-101-FPN) and **43.2%** (ResNeXt-64x4d-101) in AP on coco test-dev.